marovira/helios-ml/docs/source/why-helios.rst

 Lightning exposes ``max_steps`` as a secondary option, but iteration-based training in either framework requires working around the default design.

-**Gradient accumulation.** Helios handles gradient accumulation through the :py:class:`~helios.trainer.TrainingState` rather than a dedicated parameter.
+**Gradient accumulation:** Helios handles gradient accumulation through the :py:class:`~helios.trainer.TrainingState` rather than a dedicated parameter.
 In epoch mode, the trainer does not intervene: the iteration count is unchanged and the model decides when to call ``backward()`` by inspecting